Toyota Aichi, Japan Travel Guide

 Find lower prices for flights and accommodation.
 Experience attractions with significantly fewer tourists.

-The rainy season (tsuyu) typically from late May or the Beginning of june to mid-July.
+The rainy season (tsuyu) usually from late May or the Beginning of june to mid-July.
 Expect frequent, sometimes heavy, rain and persistently high humidity.
-The stormy season largely from August to October, though typhoons occur earlier or later.
+Typhoon season largely from August to October, though typhoons occur earlier or later.
 These storms bring heavy rains, strong winds, and cause trip interruptions.

 Summers can be very hot with high humidity, increasing heatstroke risk.
 Winters bring freezing temperatures, especially overnight.